ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 : identifier assigned by an External Authority to identify a particular organization within GLUE URIs with Authority Identifier(s) over which it has jurisdiction.

 External Authority:
-: an organization that allocates External Identifiers used in GLUE URIs with Authority Identifier(s) over which it has jurisdiction.
+: an organization that allocates External Identifiers over which it has jurisdiction that are used in GLUE URIs with its Authority Identifier(s).

 # Core Concepts